ennukee/enragednuke.github.io/shared_examples.md

       expect(obj).to respond_to(:hello)
     end
     it 'returns properly' do
-      # And is not overwritten
+      # And has not had its output modified
       expect(obj.hello).to be('Hello, world!')
     end
   end